tripal/tripal/docs/contributing/pull_requests.rst

 Feature Requests
 ------------------

-- Every feature request should start as an issue so that discussion is encouraged :-)**
+- Every feature request should start as an issue so that discussion is encouraged :-)
 - Please provide the following information (bold is required; underlined strengthens your argument):
     - **Use Case:** fully describe why you need/want this feature
     - Generally Applicable: Why do you feel this is generally applicable?
 Suggest other use cases if possible.
 Mention (@) others that might want/need this feature.
     - Implementation: Describe a possible implementation.
 Bonus points for configuration, use of ontologies, ease of use, permission control, security considerations
 - All features **should** be optional so that Tripal admin can choose to make it available to their users.
-    - When applicable, new features should be designed such that tripal-site admin can disable them.
+    - When applicable, new features should be designed such that Tripal-site admin can disable them.
     - Bonus points: for making new features configurable and easily themed.
 - Feature requests will be voted on by the project management and advisory/steering committees to determine if it should be included in core, an existing extension module or it's own extension module.
     - Votes should be based on whether this feature is generally applicable and doesn't exclude existing users and not be biased by the needs of your own Tripal site.